Ansi City: Siege of Ansi

 The Goguryeo controlled an area that covered the north part of the Korean Peninsula, most of Liaoyang and Jilin province in modern China and part of what is now Primorsky Krai in Russia.
 They neighboured Silla to the south and China to the west.
-In 643 AD, the Goguryeo attacked Silla who then appealed to the Chinese emperor for help.
+In 643 CE, the Goguryeo attacked Silla who then appealed to the Chinese emperor for help.
 In response, Emperor Taizong of Tang sent an army to attack the Goguryeo in 645.
 This invasion was initially successful with the capture of Liaodong and Baicun Goguryeo cities by the Tang.
 Following this victory, there was discussion as to whether to march directly to Pyongyang, the Goguryeo capital city, or to face the Goguryeo army in the Liaodong region.
 After the battle of Mount Zhubi, the Goguryeo fell back on their city of Ansi and the Tang army pursued.

 Emperor Taizong next prepared to put Ansi under siege, but he had reservations about it.
 When he discussed the matter with Li Shiji, he stated:

-(The name of the defending general of Ansi has been lost to history, but is traditionally rendered in Korean popular accounts as Yang Manchun, even though some Korean historical sources indicated that the name was lost.)
+The name of the defending general of Ansi has been lost to history, but is traditionally rendered in Korean popular accounts as Yang Manch'un, even though some Korean historical sources indicated that the name was lost.

 Li Shiji disagreed, however, arguing that as Geonan was to Ansi's south and that the main Tang food supply was coming from Liaodong, that if he attacked Geonan first, the defenders of Ansi would try to cut his supply lines.
 Emperor Taizong agreed, and Li Shiji began to siege Ansi.

 When Emperor Taizong and Li Shiji arrived at Ansi, it was said that the Ansi defenders, upon seeing the banner of the Tang emperor, began to yell insults from the walls.
 Emperor Taizong was insulted, and Li Shiji received permission to slaughter the city's male inhabitants when it fell—which led to the Ansi defenders fighting even harder.
 Li Shiji was unable to capture the city for some time.
 Go Yeonsu and Go Hyezin, who had by now accepted Tang titles, suggested: